m-at1/Allure/README.md

     * **Amplifieds can be mounted on instances.**
          > With lifetime functions, signals, specific updates, object pooling, etc.

+    * **Encouraging extension.**
+         > Each of the mentioned 3 benefits share one main goal: to **freely allow extension**.
+Create your own mounting, your own States, objects, pools and more.
+Suit the framework for your design and needs.

 ```luau
 --[[ A Counter textlabel component example ]]